eclipse-cdt-cloud/vscode-trace-extension/README.md

 yarn
 ```

-Then from this repo, add symlinks to the trace viewer packages after having run `yarn` on the project
+Then from this repo, add symlinks to the trace viewer packages after having run `yarn` on the project.
+To avoid conflicts with the `tspClient`, the exact same files should be used in both repos, so `tsp-typescript-client` package needs to be symlinked to the one used in `theia-trace-extension`, even if it is the exact same version.

 ```
 yarn